Philanthropy's Job: Empowering Workers in an Age of Automation

-- Jeff Barratt, executive director, Emily Griffith Technical College, Denver, CO
+- Jeff Barratt, Executive Director and CEO, Emily Griffith Technical College, Denver, CO

-- Robert Denson, president, Des Moines Area Community College
+- Robert Denson, President and CEO, Des Moines Area Community College

 12:00-1:30 p.m.
 Lunch presentation: Business-led, Student-centered: Building a New Skills-based Economy for Colorado

-- Noel Ginsburg, CEO, Intertech Plastics, and Founder, CareerWise Colorado
+- Noel Ginsburg, CEO, Intertech Plastics, and Founding CEO, CareerWise Colorado

 1:30-2:45 p.m.
 Upskilling America: The Toyota Model

-- Dennis Parker, assistant manager, Toyota Advanced Manufacturing Career Pathways Development (moderator)
+- Dennis Parker, Assistant Manager, Toyota Advanced Manufacturing Career Pathways Development

 3:00-4:00 p.m.
 Recognizing a Good Jobs Program When You See It

 With the growing trend towards evidence-based impact, how is data being used both appropriately and inappropriately to evaluate jobs programs?
-We’ll explore some of the major challenges with using data to assess current programs and policies as well as alternative options.
-Experts will tackle the question of how the informed use of data can shift organizational culture and impact measurement.
+We explored some of the major challenges with using data to assess current programs and policies as well as alternative options.
+Experts tackled the question of how the informed use of data can shift organizational culture and impact measurement.

 4:00 p.m.
 Wrap up and conclusion